 If you’re having difficulty remembering that exact scene, it’s because it never explicitly happens, but according to a theory we believe should be credited to Reddit user Hootinger, Marty originally got killed in the scene where he’s chased through a tunnel by Biff Tannen’s car, only to be saved by Doc Brown through the ”necromancing magic of time travel”.
 There’s actually more than enough subtle clues pointing in the direction of Biff ran Marty down in the street like a stray dog for stealing his magic book to make us wait in the car the next time a crazy old hermit kidnaps us through history.
 This theory, actually, fixes quite well a plot hole in the movie.
 During the climactic chase scene, Marty is about to disappear beneath the tires of Biff’s muscle car but he’s saved at the very last moment by Doc Brown, who precisely knew when to drop a rope made of construction flags down from the flying DeLorean to carry Marty to safety.

 Biff, in turn, crashes into a truck full of manure, because shit is funny and Donald Tru… excuse me, Biff, is a terrible person.

 How Doc knew where and when to drop the rope?

-For all we know, what we see in the film isn’t the first time Marty has been killed.
+For all we know, or think, what we see in the film isn’t the first time Marty has been killed.